 The aim of IDA is to promote the implementation of the UN CRPD worldwide through the active involvement of organisations of persons with disabilities.

-The International Disability Alliance (IDA) was established in 1999 as a network of global and, since 2007, regional disabled people’s organisations (DPOs).
-The aim of IDA is to promote the effective and full implementation of the UN Convention on the Rights of Persons with Disabilities (CRPD) worldwide, as well as compliance with the CRPD within the UN system, through the active and coordinated involvement of representative organizations of persons with disabilities at the national, regional and international levels.
+The International Disability Alliance (IDA) was established in 1999 as a network of global; and, since 2007, regional disabled people’s organisations.
+The aim of IDA is to promote the effective and full implementation of the UN Convention on the Rights of Persons with Disabilities (CRPD) worldwide, as well as compliance with the CRPD within the UN system, through the active and coordinated involvement of representative organisations of persons with disabilities at the national, regional and international levels.

 Through IDDC, CBM works closely with IDA in global advocacy for inclusive development.
 CBM collaborates directly with IDA on CRPD compliant budgeting.